domgrimm/esphome-webserver-listcomponents/README.md

-# ESPHome Web Server API List Components
+# ESPHome Web Server API List Components (Arduino framework compatible)

 An ESPHome external component that adds an alternative to SSE discovery through a `/components` HTTP endpoint to your device's web server, providing a JSON API to list all components and their metadata, sample code for further expansion and publishing of entity data to HTTP endpoints.